 Skuas are predators, much the same as jaegers and gulls, but are the largest and most aggressive of the group.
-These ocean birds are capable of catching and killing even birds as large as shearwaters.
-Being predators, they are opportunists, mostly seeking out smaller prey, sick or injured birds.
+These ocean birds are capable of catching and killing birds as large as shearwaters.
+Being predators, they are opportunists and mostly seek out smaller prey or sick and injured birds.